 - 1. Type I or Type II cement may be used for pavements, structures, and other applications.
 Type III cement may be used in precast and prestressed concrete only. - 2.
-Type IP, Type I(PM), Type IS, or Type I(SM) cement may be furnished at the Contractor's option when Type I or Type II cement is specified.
-The limitations of Articles 2301.04, 2403.03, or 2412.02 shall apply. - 3.
-The unit volume of Type IP, Type I(PM), Type IS, or Type I(SM) cement in the concrete shall be that specified for Type I or Type II cement, unless otherwise specified.
+Type IP or Type IS cement may be furnished at the Contractor's option when Type I or Type II cement is specified.
+The limitations of Articles 2301.04, 2403.03, or 2412.02 shall apply.

+3. The unit volume of Type IP or Type IS cement in the concrete shall be that specified for Type I or Type II cement, unless otherwise specified.

-Cement which contains 5.0% or more of lumps retained on a No. 20 (850 $\mu$ m) sieve will be rejected.
+Cement which contains 5.0% or more of lumps retained on a No. 20 (850 μm) sieve will be rejected.
 Cement which contains less than 1.0% of lumps may be used without adjustment in the batch.
 For each 1.0% or fraction thereof from 1.0% to 5.0% of lumps found by test, batch weights (mass) of cement used in either concrete pavement or structural concrete shall be increased by 2.0% of the original value.